patupar/sofia-lez-counterfactual/docs/research_log.md

 Missing meteorological values: 0
 ```

 Each of the 77 stable sensor-location pairs are assigned to its nearest ERA5 grid cell.
-In total, the sensors were represented by five 0.25° grid cells.
-The meteorological variables therefore describe broader conditions across Sofia rather than neighbourhood-scale differences.
-The spatial mismatch this brings about for some of the LEZ administrative districts should be considered in later interpretation of the results.
+In total, the sensors
+were represented by five 0.25° grid cells.
+The meteorological variables therefore describe broader conditions
+across Sofia rather than neighbourhood-scale differences.
+The spatial mismatch this brings about for some of
+the LEZ administrative districts should be considered in later interpretation of the results.

 Hourly observations are aggregated to Sofia local calendar days.
-All dates contain the expected 23, 24 or 25 observations, including the daylight-saving transitions.
-The resulting predictor dataset forms a complete panel of 3,012 days for each sensor-location pair.
+All dates contain the expected 23, 24 or 25
+observations, including the daylight-saving transitions.
+The resulting predictor dataset forms a complete
+panel of 3,012 days for each sensor-location pair.

-The 112,728 missing values in `heating_season` are expected: the variable is defined only for the October–March heating period, leaving dates between April and September unassigned.
-No missing values are observed among the meteorological predictors.
-The dataset can therefore be taken forward for construction of the model table.
+The 112,728 missing values in `heating_season` are expected: the variable is defined only for the
+October–March heating period, leaving dates between April and September unassigned.
+No missing values
+are observed among the meteorological predictors.
+The dataset can therefore be taken forward for construction
+of the model table.

 ### 4.2 Random Forest workflow design [09.09.2026]

-Model training and validation will only use QC-valid observations from the pre-LEZ heating
+Model training and validation only use QC-valid observations from the pre-LEZ heating
 months.
 Validation will use later blocked heating periods rather than a random split of individual
-sensor-days, as neighbouring dates in a random split would provide an overly optimistic result.
+sensor-days, as neighbouring dates in a random split are expected to provide an optimistic result.
-The Random Forest will be tuned according to MAE and additionally evaluated using RMSE, R² and
+The Random Forest (RF) will be tuned according to MAE and additionally evaluated using RMSE, R² and
 mean error.
 Three complete heating seasons between October 2021 and March 2024 will be used as
 expanding validation blocks.
+2019-2020 heating season due to the previously described data discontinuity
+(see section 3.2).
 All available earlier heating-month observations, beginning in 2018,
 remain part of the corresponding training blocks.

 October–December 2024 will be retained as a recent pre-LEZ test period.
 It will be assessed only
 after parameter selection and will therefore not receive the same tuning weight as a complete
 six-month heating season.
+This was decided as the heating period 2024/2025 ends on 31.12.2024 with the
+succeeding period January-March 2025 already belonging to the post-LEZ period.
+This early-winter range
+should not influence hyperparameter selection.
+It only test model performance on the most recent
+pre-LEZ observations.

 A sensor-specific historical mean will provide a simple benchmark.
-After validation and testing, the final model will be fitted to all accepted pre-LEZ heating-month
+After validation and testing, the final
-observations, including autumn 2024.
-Post-LEZ PM₂.₅ observations will not be used for tuning or
+model will be fitted to all accepted pre-LEZ heating-month observations, including autumn 2024.
+Post-LEZ PM₂.₅
-fitting and remain reserved for comparison against the no-LEZ predictions.
+observations will not be used for tuning or fitting and remain reserved for comparison against the no-LEZ predictions.